 Figure 2.9: User login and registration mockups.
+Registration screen is scrollable, and the real screen size is sacrificed here to show all of the fields in this screen.

 To begin with, the new user will register with the app their username, password, default location.
 After registration is done, the user can login and logout of the app.